-Upper extremity is a very unique and specialized area within the prosthetics field due to the very low incidence and very catastrophic nature of these injuries.
-Upper extremity prosthetic limbs require very innovative and very case-specific solutions.
-At POSI we will provide you with an education and overview of all options available.
-There are generally six upper extremity prosthetic limb options available; each will be elaborated on below.
+Upper extremity prosthetics is a very specialized area within the prosthetics field due to the low incidence and catastrophic nature of these injuries.
+Upper extremity prosthetic limbs require innovative and case-specific solutions.
+At POSI, we will provide you with an education and overview of all options available.
+Below are the four most popular upper extremity prosthetic options.

 Passive Design Prosthetic Limbs

 Some amputees do not need a dynamic or active prosthesis.
 For those in this group, we have a variety of passive prosthetic limb options.

 A passive prosthesis provides a restoration of body symmetry.
 The prosthesis tends to remove the conspicuous nature of an injury or limb loss and adds weight to the human torso which balances out the spine for better alignment.
 It also offers protection to the residual limb.
 These types of prostheses can be designed very simply or can be dramatic life-like restorations.

 At POSI, we use only the finest materials to fabricate these silicone restorations.
 In casting, we often use the sound side to duplicate the design from the involved side.
 Details, right down to the fingerprints, are copied into the restoration.
 The prosthesis is painted and highlighted in order to assure a very close match in skin color and texture.
 We even include hair if desired.

 Some advantages to passive designs include: little or no harnessing for suspension, low maintenance, and durable materials.
 Disadvantages of passive prosthesis include: no active control of a terminal device and limitation of bi-manual activities.